Skip to content

 - Book a driver on the internet; or go with a tour group, if that’s your jam.
 Aaron Cruz (whatsapp: +52 55 1188 8421) was excellent.
 Booking a driver gives you flexibility and also the driver will pick you up and drop you off at your doorstep.
 Expect to pay 2.5 to 3 times the Uber price of a one-way trip from Mexico City to Teotihuacan.
 This will be a 6 hour booking (1 hour to go, 1.5-2 hours to return, 2-3 hours at the pyramids, 1 hour for lunch).
 You will need 2-3 hours at the pyramids.

 - Go early – plan to be at Teotihuacan at 8-830.
-It gets really hot later in the day.
+It gets really busy and hot later in the day.

 - If you have your own driver enter from Gate 3 and go to Pyramid of the Moon first – climb it, it’s not too hard.
 The view from the Moon pyramid is great, and its a great photo op.
 Ask your driver to meet you at Gate 2.
 You walk to Pyramid of the Sun – you cannot climb this one, but you can and should walk around.
 Meet the driver at Gate 2 and drive to Gate 1 to visit the Pyramid of Quetzalcóatl.
 Climb it if you still have the energy.
 By following this plan you can avoid the 2km walk between Quetzalcóatl and Sun/Moon pyramids.
 You can enter and exit the gates on the same ticket.